NullsecSpace/EVECelery/README.md

 With EVECelery you can easily distribute ESI calls across task queues built on top of [Celery](https://docs.celeryq.dev/) with a fleet of worker nodes.
-You can build on top of EVECelery to create your own tools defining custom tasks and scheduled jobs.
+You can create your own tasks on top of EVECelery defining custom functions and scheduled jobs that run alongside the included tasks.

 NOTE: This software is in development and may rapidly change or have breaking bugs until the v1.0 release is ready.
 Ensure you use version pinning in your ```requirements.txt```.